kvnptl/robo_nd/README.md

 ###  3. **Where Am I?** (Localization)
-   - Use the Monte Carlo Localization algorithm in ROS, in conjunction with sensor data and a map of the world, to estimate a mobile robot’s position and orientation so that your robot can answer the question “Where am I?”
-Skills you will apply: Localization algorithms: Kalman Filter and MCL, ROS parameters, ROS packages integration, C++.
+   - Use the Monte Carlo Localization algorithm in ROS, in conjunction with sensor data and a map of the world, to estimate a mobile robot’s position and orientation so that robot can answer the question “Where am I?”
+Skills apply: Localization algorithms: Kalman Filter and MCL, ROS parameters, ROS packages integration, C++.

    - **How to run**:
       1. Terminal 1: `roslaunch my_robot world.launch`